 1 Wharf Hill, Winchester SO23 9NQ.
 01962 861754

-Sixteenth-century pub with modern cooking.
-The autumn game dishes here are excellent—Hampshire venison, local pheasant, wild mushrooms.
+Sixteenth-century pub with modern cooking that respects the ingredients.
+The autumn game dishes here are excellent—Hampshire venison, local pheasant, wild mushrooms that taste like the forests they came from.
 Around £20-25 for mains.
 The terrace has views over the city.
-It's a good place to celebrate completing the circuit.
+It's a good place to celebrate completing the circuit, assuming your legs are still functional enough to get you up the stairs.

 By car: From London, take the A3 to Petersfield, then the A272 across the heart of the Downs.
 Journey time about 2 hours.
-In autumn the roads are quieter than summer, but watch for leaves on wet bends—they're surprisingly slippery.
+In autumn the roads are quieter than summer, but watch for leaves on wet bends—they're surprisingly slippery and your car won't warn you about them.

 By train:

-Local transport: Buses exist but are limited in rural areas.
-Autumn timetables may be reduced—check ahead.
+Local transport: Buses exist but are limited in rural areas, and autumn timetables may be reduced without warning.
+Check ahead.
 For this itinerary, a car is strongly recommended.
-I've done sections by public transport; it works but adds hours to every day.
+I've done sections by public transport; it works but adds hours to every day and requires careful planning around the last bus.

-Luxury: South Lodge Hotel near Horsham has a Michelin-starred restaurant and extensive grounds with autumn colour. £200-350/night in autumn—lower than summer rates.
+Luxury: South Lodge Hotel near Horsham has a Michelin-starred restaurant and extensive grounds with autumn colour that someone maintains specifically for guests to admire. £200-350/night in autumn—lower than summer rates because the management knows the weather is a gamble.

 Budget: YHA South Downs at Itford Farm is a working farm with dorms (£18-30/night) and private rooms (£55-80/night).
-I've stayed here multiple times—basic but clean, and the location is perfect for walking.
+I've stayed here multiple times—basic but clean, hot water that works, and the location is perfect for walking without needing a car.
+The farm animals don't care about your schedule.

 Unique: Belle Tout lighthouse at Beachy Head. £180-250/night.
-You stay in an actual lighthouse.
-Worth it once in your life.
+You stay in an actual lighthouse, sleep in rooms that used to house the keepers, and get woken up by wind if the weather turns.
+Worth it once in your life for the story, if not for the uninterrupted sleep.

-I've walked these paths in every weather autumn can throw at you.
-The best advice I can give: pack for rain, hope for sun, and don't let bad weather stop you.
-Some of my best days on the South Downs have been in horizontal rain with visibility down to fifty metres—there's a wildness to the place that only reveals itself when the weather turns.
+I've walked these paths in every weather autumn can produce.
+The best advice I can give you: pack for rain, hope for sun, and don't let bad weather stop you from going out.
+Some of my best days on the South Downs have been in horizontal rain with visibility down to fifty metres—there's a wildness to the place that only reveals itself when the conditions turn difficult and the fair-weather walkers stay home.

 Respect the wildlife.
-Keep your distance from the deer during the rut.
-Don't pick fungi unless you know exactly what you're doing.
-Take your litter home.
+Keep your distance from the deer during the rut—they're not interested in your Instagram shot.
+Don't pick fungi unless you know exactly what you're doing and have a reference book with you.
+Take your litter home, even if it's just an apple core.
+Someone else shouldn't have to look at your biodegradable waste while they're trying to enjoy the view.